 Mr. Davis responded that an additional application could be requested as long as the City would cover the cost.
 He commented that the Administration's position is for the City's road monies to be used on City roads rather than County-owned roads.
 He noted that the City has requested additional maintenance in the past for roads such as Winkler Mill, Mead, Dutton and Livernois; and stated that the RCOC could be contacted to determine whether an additional chloride application could be feasible.
 He stated that four applications are budgeted yearly.
 He pointed out that as Washington Road is considered a County Primary Road, the County covers its maintenance.
 He noted that Oakland Township takes the lead on Dutton and Mead Roads and contracts applications out to a private firm for approximately six cents per gallon.
+He explained that the County's cost is approximately nine cents per gallon.
 He stated that Livernois is approximately 5,500 feet and the cost for four applications for that road is approximately \$2,000.
 He suggested that if Council would like to add an application to Dutton, Mead, Winkler Mill and Livernois Roads, it should budget \$7,000 for four applications.